 How can I overwrite a decision (force an approval or rejection)?

-As the Administrator of an Organisation you can use the option of forcing an approval or rejection for any open approval request.
+As the Organisation Administrator you can use the option of forcing an approval or rejection for any open approval request.

 There are two things to keep in mind when thinking about forcing a decision: